Writing Email Newsletters As Your Audience Actually Wants to Read

 To achieve a clean and uncluttered magazine look for your newsletter, focus on the following two elements: concise copy and white space in design.

-Why is concise copy important though We don’t want to make our subscribers waste too much time reading our email.
+Why is a concise copy important, though?
+We don’t want to make our subscribers waste too much time reading our email.
 Rather give them a snippet of your content to help them decide to visit your web or blog to read the entire piece.
 This is how you get people to click and engage.

 In the case of email newsletters, white space is more than just a blank space; it is a crucial element of design that diminishes the visual clutter and increases the readability.
 Functionality: Sufficient white space, particularly on mobile devices, makes it simpler for recipients to scroll through and click on whatever links they require.

 Considering that visual content is critical to your general marketing campaign, this makes sense!
 But email poses a special problem.
-By default, the recipients will have images not enabled.
-That’s where alt text is important.
+By default, the recipients will have images that are not enabled.
+That’s where alt-text is important.

 For images in emails, alt text (alternative text) is important.
 It acts as an alternative to images when those images cannot load.
 Mind you, this is especially important for the visual representations of your calls-to-action (CTAs).
 Alternative text allows recipients to comprehend and act on your email content, no matter where they disable images.